Introduction to Story and Myth—Essays in Story Development

 © 2010 By Jack Remick and Robert J. Ray

 In his controversial book, The Origin of Consciousness in the Breakdown of the Bicameral Mind (1976) Julian Jaynes wrote that “the first poets were gods.”
-Jaynes’ theory is that the unconscious mind of the poets spoke directly to the conscious mind, gave dictation so to speak.
-But because, according to Jaynes, human beings were not fully conscious the poets believe the gods, those inner voices were speaking to him.
+Jaynes’ theory is that the unconscious mind of the poet spoke directly to the conscious mind, gave dictation so to speak.
+But because, according to Jaynes, human beings were not fully conscious the poet believed the gods, those inner voices were speaking to him.
 The unconscious was an unnameable, unidentifiable life force.
 In our contemporary context, this once unidentifiable life force can be seen as the raw power of the creative mind taking dictation.
 It is pure, it is real, it is awesome.
 But what do you do with it?

 Contemporary research into brain hemispheres has clarified this notion: The Right Side of the brain is intuitive, the artistic side, while the Left Side of the brain is the cognitive, analytical side.
 You, the modern writer, need access to both.